 RP performance is reported monthly.
 The purpose of this reporting is to check the availability and reliability of core services operated by NGIs and EIROs, which are typically highly critical as these services provide access to RC services, and are often shared across multiple user communities.
 In order to enhance their robustness and performance, these services frequently comprise distributed physical instances deployed across multiple RCs.
 In this case, performance results from the compounded availability of the service physical instances.

-The average reliability performed by NGI functional services abundantly exceeded the PY3 target as shown in Table 12.
+The average reliability performed by NGI functional services by far exceeded the PY3 target as shown in Table 12.

 Availability and Reliability